 Ideally, dogs should be introduced to brushing from an early age so they get accustomed to regular cleaning and learn not to fear it.
 In fact, if the process is positively reinforced with praise and rewards, your dog should actually come to enjoy it!
 Like us humans, regular check-ups are necessary whether you regularly brush your teeth or not.
 It is recommended that dogs have a dental check-up every 6-12 months to check the health of the teeth and gums and to look for signs of oral disease.

 Brushing your dog’s teeth needn’t be stressful for either of you, and following a few simple steps is all you need for successful brushing.
 If you don’t think you can brush your dog’s teeth without incurring an injury, it is worth asking your vet to help you.
 Brushing is a gradual process that takes time to introduce to a dog, so don’t try to force it.
 Before you begin, make sure you have a toothbrush and toothpaste that are suitable for dogs.
 Bear in mind that using regular human toothpaste is very dangerous because it contains fluoride.

-Here are a few simple steps for hassle-free brushing:
+Here are a few simple steps for dog dental care and hassle-free brushing:

 - First of all, make sure your dog is in the right frame of mind.
 By this I mean when your dog is calm and relaxed.
 The best time is usually after a long walk or period of exercise when your dog is going to be satisfied and resting.
 Set a routine where exercise is followed by teeth cleaning and then a treat or reward.
 Your dog is likely to be less anxious if brushing becomes part of its normal routine.
 If, however, your dog resists your attempts to brush its teeth, end the session and go back to it another time.
 You could also try OraFresh, a gentle and palatable oral hygiene paste, which can be added to food if applying directly to the mouth isn't possible.